 Ivan Taub holds a BA in religion, an MFA in theatre, and a Ph.D. in humanities.
 He has held teaching and administrative posts in the United States and Canada in both the liberal arts and the performing arts.
-Prior to joining the Intellectual Heritage Program Taub was Associate Professor and Director of the Theatre Arts Management Program at Ithaca College.
+Prior to joining the Intellectual Heritage Program, Taub was Associate Professor and Director of the Theatre Arts Management Program at Ithaca College.

 Taub has publication and artistic credits as a writer/editor, playwright, author, poet, recording artist, record producer, band leader, performer, and as a presenter of theatre, music, and dance.
-His play State of Grace (2007) was a finalist in the 18th Maxim Mazumdar International Playwriting Competition; his spiritual fiction novel The Messenger was published by AuthorHouse in 2005.
-Taub is currently working on a collection of essays that explore the relationship between philosophy, science, and religion, as well as several creative projects, including a new tragi-comedy, The Legacy of Chancellor G..
+His newest play "The Show" will be produced in November 2014 in Philadelphia; his new book of poems Speed Limit 225 will be published in December 2014; his play "State of Grace" (2007) was a finalist in the 18th Maxim Mazumdar International Playwriting Competition; and his spiritual fiction novel The Messenger was published by AuthorHouse in 2005.
+Taub is currently working on a collection of essays that explore the relationship between philosophy, science, and religion, as well as several creative projects, including a new tragi-comedy, "Valerian".

-Taub has been a recipient of a Sam S. Shubert Fellowship in Playwriting, nominated for Faculty of the Year by the National Society of Collegiate Scholars, and recently received a 10 Years of Service Anniversary Commendation from Temple University.
+Taub has been a recipient of a Sam S. Shubert Fellowship in Playwriting, nominated for Faculty of the Year by the National Society of Collegiate Scholars, and recently received a 15 Years of Service Anniversary Commendation from Temple University.
 He teaches Mosaic I and II at Temple's Main Campus and at the Ambler Campus.